isorna/dropcommander/docs/en/dzc/rules/unit-types.md

 ## Vehicles

-_The most common war engines in the galaxy, from treaded tanks to gravity nullifying skimmers and even walking battlesuits._
+_The most common war engines in the galaxy, from treaded tanks to gravity nullifying skimmers and even walking battlesuits_.

 Vehicle units must be within 3" of another unit within their squad to be in coherency.